The Best Tourist Attraction In Every State

 NEVADA: Cruise the 4.2-mile Las Vegas Strip, home to many of the largest hotels and casinos in the country.

-NEW HAMPSHIRE: Explore the historic seaport of Portsmouth and visit the Portsmouth Harbour Light, one of 11 U.S. lighthouses established before the American Revolution.
+NEW HAMPSHIRE: Explore the historic seaport of Portsmouth and visit the Portsmouth Harbor Light, one of 11 U.S. lighthouses established before the American Revolution.

-NEW YORK: Get lost at the Metropolitan Museum of Art, whose collection includes more than 2 million works from around the world.

 NORTH CAROLINA: Spend a sunny day at Cape Hatteras on the Outer Banks, enjoying the swimming, fishing, and wildlife-watching.